Due Season

-Due Season is the only studio album by American rapper Kia Shine.
+Due Season is the only album by the American rapper Kia Shine.
 It was released on July 31, 2007 through Universal Records.
 Production was handled by Play-N-Skillz, Rap Hustlaz, Street Knock, T-Mix, Triz Wiz and Young Sean.
 It features guest appearances from Jack Frost, Wifey, 8Ball & MJG, Erika "Kane" Yancey and Jim Jones.
-The album peaked at number 84 on the US Billboard 200, number sixteen on the Top R&B/Hip-Hop Albums chart.
-The bonus track "Due Season" is about how Shine became a rapper and producer.
+The album peaked at number 84 on the US Billboard 200, and number 16 on the Top R&B/Hip-Hop Albums chart.
+A bonus track, "Due Season", is about how Shine became a rapper and producer.